Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

 ### 🚚 Average Delivery Time
 ![Average Delivery Time](./Average-Delivery-Time.png)

-Average delivery time varies significantly, indicating inconsistencies in operational efficiency across orders.
+The average delivery time is around 37 minutes, suggesting moderate efficiency but room for improvement.
 ---

 ### 📍 Delivery Distance vs Time
 ![Delivery Distance and Time](./Delivery-Distance-and-Time.png)

-Delivery time increases with distance, but variability suggests other factors, such as traffic and delivery conditions, also play a role.
+There is a clear relationship between delivery distance and time, with longer distances generally resulting in longer delivery times.
 ---

 ### 🛵 Delivery Method
 ![Delivery Method](./Delivery-method.png)

-Different delivery methods show varying performance levels, highlighting opportunities to optimise logistics strategy.
+Different delivery methods show noticeable differences in performance.
+Some methods consistently achieve faster delivery times, while others are more prone to delays.
+This suggests that how deliveries are assigned can directly impact efficiency and overall service quality.
 ---

 ### 🚦 Traffic Condition
 ![Traffic Condition](./Traffic-condition.png)

-Traffic congestion significantly impacts delivery delays, making route optimisation critical for performance improvement.
+Deliveries made under high-traffic conditions tend to take significantly longer than in low-traffic scenarios.
+---

 ## 🔍 Conclusion & Key Findings

-The analysis made it clear that delivery performance is strongly affected by factors such as distance and traffic conditions.
-Orders that travelled longer distances or were delivered during heavy traffic were more likely to be delayed.
+The analysis shows that delivery performance is largely influenced by distance, traffic conditions, and operational factors.
+Deliveries over longer distances or during high-traffic periods were more likely to be delayed.

-There were also signs that operational factors, such as how deliveries are assigned, may contribute to inconsistencies in delivery time.

-Among the models tested, Random Forest and XGBoost outperformed Logistic Regression, suggesting that more complex models are better at capturing patterns in the data.
+The machine learning models, particularly Random Forest and XGBoost, outperformed Logistic Regression, indicating their ability to capture more complex patterns in the data.

-Overall, the results show that delivery performance can be improved by focusing on key operational and environmental factors.
+Overall, the project highlights how data can be used to better understand delivery challenges and support more informed decision-making.

+---

 ## 💡 Business Recommendations

-- Adjust delivery routes based on distance and traffic conditions to reduce delays
+- Optimise delivery routes based on distance and traffic patterns
-- Plan for higher rider availability during peak periods
+- Increase rider availability during peak demand periods
-- Use predictive insights to flag deliveries that are likely to be late
+- Use predictive models to identify deliveries at risk of delay
-- Continuously monitor performance data to identify new patterns over time
+- Continuously monitor delivery performance to identify new trends

+---

 ## ⚠️ Limitations

-- The dataset does not include some real-world factors, such as weather conditions
+- The dataset does not include external factors such as weather conditions
 - The data may not fully reflect real-time operational changes
-- Model results may vary when applied to larger or more complex datasets
+- Model performance may vary when applied to different datasets

+---

 ## 🚀 Future Improvements

 - Include additional variables such as weather and real-time traffic data
-- Test the model on larger and more diverse datasets
+- Test the models on larger and more diverse datasets
-- Explore more advanced modelling techniques to improve prediction accuracy
+- Explore more advanced modelling techniques
-- Consider building a real-time system for monitoring delivery performance
+- Develop a real-time monitoring system for delivery performance